Ambush (ER): Critical response

 The ER episode received mixed reviews from critics, praising the minimal gaffes during the episode.
 Variety's Ray Richmond, while finding the episode a bit contrived, considered it a "pretty impressive, oft-compelling" episode.
 Caryn James of The New York Times was critical of the writing, calling the script "hackneyed", and overall summarized the episode as "terminally dull".
-Steve Hall for The Indianapolis News, while finding a few moments to be "undeniably powerful", felt that the documentary crew plot device cheapened moments such as Dr. Morganstern suffering a heart attack.
+Steve Hall for The Indianapolis News, while finding a few moments to be "undeniably powerful", felt that the documentary crew plot device cheapened moments such as Dr. Morgenstern suffering a heart attack.

 Howard Rosenberg for the Los Angeles Times was critical of the episode and its live format, calling it a cynical gimmick to attract viewers and "hardly the dramatic breakthrough and courageous theater that you would have thought from the gaseous hot air advertising it."
 Carol Flint and Thomas Schlamme would later write a rebuttal piece to Rosenberg's review, published in the October 6, 1997 issue of the LA Times.

 A retrospective assessment by David Sims of The A.V.
 Club listed it as one of the best episodes of the series.
 While Sims did not believe the story was memorable, he called the technical work for the episode a "substantial milestone".
 In 2019, Gold Derby ranked it as the 12th best episode in the series.

 At the 50th Primetime Emmy Awards, it won Outstanding Technical Direction, Camerawork, Video Control for a Series and was nominated for Outstanding Lighting Design / Lighting Direction for a Variety Special and Outstanding Sound Mixing for a Comedy or Drama Series (One-Hour).
 Thomas Schlamme received a nomination for Outstanding Directing for a Drama Series for his direction.